tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 033.md

 - [[Keth Darklighter|Keth]] follows after them
 - We approach the gate, we're both incapacitated and collapse to the ground.
 We both receive a level of "Drakkenheim Madness".
 	- [[Seven]] feels compelled to believe: "The monsters are civilians trying to live a peaceful life!
 We need to protect them!"
+- [[Seven]] approaches the gate, then reaches through to help a girl who is injured.
+The web/glimmer shatters.
 -